blokhinnv/triton-inference-example/README.md

 # Simple example of using the Triton Inference Server

+Thanks to Ozon and the authors of the Triton course for inviting me to take the course and inspiring me to explore this new technology.

 1. Navigate to the directory containing docker-compose.yml and start the Triton container:
 ```bash